Coronavirus (2019-nCoV) Guidelines

 • 9am Adult Sunday School will continue using Zoom.

-• Sunday Youth Dwelling resumes back to church meeting on Sunday afternoons, starting 20th Sep.
-CYF will resume fellowship at church from Fri., 2nd Oct.
-2020.
+• Sunday Youth Dwelling is back to church meeting on Sunday afternoons.
+CYF will continue to have fellowship at church.

-• The 3pm normal service at church will be resumed from Sun.
-4th Oct.
+• The 3pm normal service will continue to be conducted at church in-person.

 • The 5pm Adult Sunday School classes will be conducted via Zoom until 18th Oct., it will be both online and in-person at church.